 Guide to Coffee Shops

 Locally-owned coffee shops may not be as proliferate as Starbucks but when you need your caffeine fix these eclectic gems offer anything but a boring cup of Joe.
-From the freshest roast to the scientifically perfect brew these shops offer quality and innovation that the national chains cannot.
-Whether you love your soy mocha non-fat latte or just a cup of black coffee there is a locally-owned coffee shop that can satisfy your craving while giving you more than you ever expected from environmentally friendly coffee to a music venue to local baked goods.
+From the freshest roast to the scientifically perfect brew, these shops offer quality and innovation that the national chains cannot.
+Whether you love your soy mocha non-fat latte or just a cup of black coffee, there is a locally-owned coffee shop that can satisfy your craving while giving you more than you ever expected, including eco-friendly coffee, a music venue and local baked goods.
 With so many choices out there it can be hard to know which coffee shop is the best fit.
-This guide to local shops makes your choice easy by providing everything you need to know about coffee shops in Northern Virginia and most importantly what makes them stand out in a world of cookie cutter chains.
+This guide to local shops makes your choice easy by providing everything you need to know about coffee shops in Northern Virginia and, most importantly, what makes them stand out in a world of cookie-cutter chains.

 City of Alexandria